ComputationalPathogens/MNBC/README.md

 (The following help menu displays by using '-h')
 -k:	K-mer length
 -c:	Number of threads
--i:	Input directory containing the (gzipped) files of reference sequences (e.g. GCF_000009045.1_ASM904v1_genomic.fna.gz is a reference genome file downloaded from RefSeq)
+-i:	Input directory containing the (gzipped) files of reference sequences (e.g. GCF_000009045.1_ASM904v1_genomic.fna.gz is a reference genome sequence file downloaded from RefSeq)
--o: Existing Output database directory
+-o: Existing output database directory
--f (optional): Minimum filtering threshold on the sequence length (an integer not smaller than 0, the default value is 0).
-Sequences with lengths below this threshold and all plasmids are ignored.
+-f (optional): Filtering threshold on the sequence length (an integer >= 0).
+Chromosomes with lengths below this threshold are ignored as well as all plasmids.
+The default value is 0 (i.e. all chromosomes are retained)
 -b (optional): Log file of the previous prematurely killed run (i.e. .out file in Slurm).
 This allows breakpoint resumption after the previous run exits abnormally.

 3. Run MNBC_classify with the following command to classify the reads against the database: